 Dodgeball: A True Underdog Story

 Behind this movie is Rawson Marshall Thurber who both wrote and directed it.
-Prior to this project he had a few other films including an animated movie and a comedy short.
+Before this project, he had a few other films including an animated movie and a comedy short.
 Why this story succeeds is simple; it taps into the feelings that most of us had when we had to play this game.
 It expands on the subjects of rivalry and greed using adults but mostly in very juvenile personas.
 There are touches of modern day adult concerns like big slick businesses taking over well established but less modern local businesses.
 There is a love story thrown in for good measure and to help humanize the proceedings.
-In order for outrageous comedy to work there has to be something for the audience to hold on to.
-Marshall accomplishes this with a character driven story that pits a regular guy just trying to make ends meet against an over the top maniac with few if any redeeming qualities.
+For outrageous comedy to work there has to be something for the audience to hold on to.
+Marshall accomplishes this with a character-driven story that pits a regular guy just trying to make ends meet against an over the top maniac with few if any redeeming qualities.
 This instantly polarizes the characters into easily recognizable good guys and villains.
-When you don’t have to think too much about the moral standing of the characters it is much easier to enjoy the humor.
+When you don’t have to think too much about the moral standing of the characters, it is much easier to enjoy the humor.
 Marshall has simplified the plot to a battle between good and evil allowing him to let the talented group of actors do what they do best; act silly.